 ABC (Australian Broadcasting Corporation) My Favourite Film—Viewers voted on the best films of all time in a popular/mainstream list.
 This link is from the Internet Archive.

-Amazon.co.uk Top 100 Movies of All Time—A strongly mainstream list that also leans popular derived from a poll of over 50,000 people.
+Amazon.co.uk Top 100 Movies of All Time—A list derived from a poll of over 50,000 people.

 BBC The Film 99 top 100—Viewers voted on the best films of all time.

-Britmovie Viewers Top 100 British Films—An ongoing user poll of the best British films.
+Britmovie Viewers Top 100 British Films—A user poll of the best British films.
 This link is from the Internet Archive.

-Cesko-Slovenská filmová databáze Zebrícky [Ratings]—User ratings from a Czech-language film site lead to a popular list.
+Cesko-Slovenská filmová databáze Zebrícky [Ratings]—User ratings from a Czech-language film site lead to a popular list that also leans mainstream.

 Channel Four Top Movie Lists—The British television network used to run periodic fan polls.
 Some are of top films, and others are broader with most of the finalists being films.
 Specific lists include: